JKx2020/python_challenge/README.md

  1. PyBank - I created a script to do several analyses on profit/loss on a small financial dataset
  2. PyPoll - I created a script to count, and analyze votes in a small election dataset

+To run git bash to the location of each PY folder and run in the terminal and type "python main.py"